Tmpertor/Raven-Storm/documentation/raven-storm-documentation-2.7.md

 Use sudo for better/strong pod.

 ### #C35:
-Delay between every pod thread.
+Set the delay between every pod thread.

 ### #C36:
 Set the Pod threads.